Ado-ekiti Ekiti State, Nigeria Travel Guide

 A unique geological site where warm and cold springs meet, approximately 50 km from Ado-Ekiti.

-A stunning natural cascade near Ipole-Iloro, about 60 km from Ado-Ekiti.
+AN impressive natural cascade near Ipole-Iloro, about 60 from Ado-Ekiti.

 Stay connected and bridge language gaps with these practical tips.